acl-org/acl-2025/_pages/program/program.md

 | 10:30 - 11:00 | Coffee Break         |
 | 12:30 - 14:00 | Lunch Break (on own) |
 | 15:30 - 16:00 | Coffee Break         |

+## Personal Conference Programs

+This year, ACL partners with [scholar-inbox.com](http://scholar-inbox.com/) to provide all ACL attendees customized conference programs based on personal research interests to more easily navigate the conference sessions. [scholar-inbox.com](http://scholar-inbox.com/) is a community-driven paper recommender system developed by researchers for researchers.
+Registration is easy and fast.
+The personalized programs can be accessed from any mobile device or PC via the web browser.
+Get your personal program here: [https://www.scholar-inbox.com/conference/acl/2025](https://www.scholar-inbox.com/conference/acl/2025)